jzchenriver/holoconet/README.md

-# Holistic Modularization of Local Contrast in the End-to-End Network for Infrared Small Target Detection
+# [GRSL] Holistic Modularization of Local Contrast in the End-to-End Network for Infrared Small Target Detection

 The test code and trained model of holoconet.